vinkius-labs/markovable/README.md

 - **Human DX** – API-first design, fluent builders, and sensible defaults keep developers in flow.
 - **Production Ready** – Cache, database, and file storage drivers out of the box, plus queue-friendly jobs.
 - **Composable** – Extend analyzers, generators, and builders to fit any domain-specific language or dataset.
-- **Observable** – Built-in events and exports make analytics, monitoring, and audits effortless.
+- **Observable** – Built-in events, anomaly alerts, and exports make analytics, monitoring, and audits effortless.

 ## Table of Contents